kyungheee/kyungheee/README.md

 ## 🌳 Interest

-- **📊 Bayesian Optimization:** Probabilistic models for efficient tuning and decision-making.
+- **Bayesian Optimization:** Probabilistic models for efficient tuning and decision-making.
-- **📱 Computer Vision:** Image, object, and action recognition for real-world tasks.
+- **Computer Vision:** Image, object, and action recognition for real-world tasks.
-- **🚗 Autonomous Systems:** AI for perception, motion prediction, and decision-making.
+- **Autonomous Systems:** AI for perception, motion prediction, and decision-making.
-- **🌐 Graph Neural Networks:** Learning from graph data for complex relationships.
+- **Graph Neural Networks:** Learning from graph data for complex relationships.

 </br>